RIP, Lute Olson: Legendary UA basketball coach dies at age 85

 It was the first of what would become multiple occasions when an Olson-coached team would be talked about in woulda/coulda/shoulda terms concerning a possible national championship.
 After nine seasons (and a record of 167-91) at Iowa, Olson shocked the basketball world by taking the job at lowly Arizona in remote Tucson.
 Over the years, Olson would use two standard lines when asked why he made the move.
 One was that he felt like he was living in a fishbowl at Iowa and the other, more lighthearted explanation was "Have you ever spent nine winters in Iowa City?"

-Arizona, which had enjoyed some NCAA success under Coach Fred Snowden in the late 1970s, had fallen on hard times.
-Under one-year coach Ben Lindsey, the Wildcats had gone 4-24 and only an unexpected win in the season finale kept the team from going 0-18 in Pac-10 play.
+Arizona, which had enjoyed some NCAA success under Coach Fred Snowden in the late 1970s, had fallen onhard times.
+Under one-year coach Ben Lindsey, the Wildcats had gone 4-24 and only an unexpected win the season finale kept the team from going 0-18 in Pac-10 play.

 Even looking back after all these years, the results were stunning.
 Using a patchwork lineup built around junior-college transfers, Olson took Arizona to the NCAAs in only his second year.
 It would be the first of 23 consecutive trips to the Big Dance.
 The next year, Arizona won the Pac-10 title and two years after that, the Cats were ranked No. 1 in the country for much of the season before suffering a heartbreaking loss in the Final Four.
 That team was built around All-American Sean Elliott, a stringbean of a kid who wanted to be a baseball player and later played high-school soccer.